AElghebouli/3D-Projective-Geometry-I/README.md

 # 3D-Projective-Geometry-
-###### The objective of this TP is to add the color index in a 2D image, this color index indicates the depth of each point in this image.
+###### The objective is to add the color index in a 2D image, this color index indicates the depth of each point in this image.
 We will use transformations provided by a dataset to project a 3D point cloud on the image plane of a color camera (the camera takes the image, then the lidar create a 3D point cloud).
 This allows to know the depth of a set of 2d points in the image.
 The color of each point indicates the depth of that point.

 ###### Preliminary step :
 - We are interested in the RAW section of the dataset from the following link: http://www.cvlibs.net/datasets/kitti/.